-- It discover the assets that result in an impact (a loss for the organization) if successfully attacked - It should discover which ICT resources an organization needs to work in an efficient way - Which processes are fundamental for the organization - Which ICT resources are fundamental for these processes - Evaluate the impact for the organization if - The process is stopped (integrity or availability of the resource) - The resource has to be rebuilt ex novo (integrity) - The information in the resource are known to the attacker (confidentiality)
+- It discovers the assets that result in an impact (a loss for the organization) if successfully attacked - It should discover which ICT resources an organization needs to work in an efficient way - 1.
+Fundamental business processes - 2.
+Critical ICT resources for these processes - 3.
+The impact for the organization if - A process is stopped (resource integrity or availability) - The resource has to be rebuilt ex novo (integrity) - The attacker discovers the information in the resource (confidentiality)